 No Contributory Negligence for Passenger Injuries

-Passengers are presumed to have used ordinary care when they are involved in a car accident case.
+Passengers are presumed to have used ordinary care when involved in a car accident case.

-The same principle holds true for motorcycle passengers as they also will not generally been found to have been negligent for the accident.
-An injured motorcycle passenger can file a claim against the motorcycle operator or whoever was responsible for the motorcycle crash.
+The same principle holds true for motorcycle passengers, as they will not generally be found negligent in the accident.
+An injured motorcycle passenger can file a claim against the operator or whoever was responsible for the crash.

-When a child is injured, the insurance will look at whether the serious injury was caused by the failure to properly use a car seat, child safety seat or booster seat.
-Similarly, the passenger’s use of a seat belt may become an issue.
+When a child is injured, the insurance will examine whether the severe injury was caused by the failure to properly use a car seat, child safety seat, or booster seat.
+Similarly, the passenger’s seat belt use may become an issue.

-If they are forced to file a claim against their own car insurance coverage and their personal injury protection, they cannot recover for pain and suffering or lost wages.
-They would largely be limited to medical costs.
+They would essentially be limited to medical costs.
 Thus, the passenger is not better off filing against their own auto insurance policy.

-Because of this, passengers’ legal interests may not align with the driver of the car in which they were riding.
-Thus, passengers need to be careful when giving a statement to the insurance company after the accident.
+Because of this, passengers’ legal interests may not align with the car driver in which they were riding.
+Thus, passengers must be careful when stating the insurance company after the accident.

-While passengers will always have the ability to recover since they cannot be found at fault for the accident, they need to consult with a personal injury attorney of their own before they give any statements to the insurance company.
+While passengers will always be able to recover since they cannot be found at fault for the accident, they need to consult with a personal injury attorney before giving any statements to the insurance company.

-For legal advice, contact the attorneys at Rosenfeld Injury Lawyers, LLC for a free consultation.
-Our law firm can help you figure out insurance coverage and take legal action.
+Contact the experienced car accident attorneys at Rosenfeld Injury Lawyers, LLC, for a free consultation for legal advice.
+Our law firm can help you determine insurance coverage and take legal action.